nequalszero/ReactGifSearch/tutorial_notes.md

 }
 ```

 This error is due to that Firebase has not yet established a currentUser.
-I fixed this by modifying the Favorites container component, modifying the `componentWillMount` method and adding a `componentWillReceiveProps` method, so that the `fetchFavoritedGifs` action does not fire until authentication has completed.
+I fixed this by modifying the Favorites container component, modifying the `componentWillMount` method and adding a `componentWillReceiveProps` method, so that the `fetchFavoritedGifs` action does not fire if authentication has not completed.

 ```javascript
 // src/containers/Favorites.js